What is “Semantics”, and What Does it Mean?

 Check out Ani Lopez’s blog post setting out SEO guidelines to follow when creating content for e-commerce websites for an example of how semantics and metadata can affect SEO.

-—This entry was posted in Search Engine Optimization, Web Development and tagged html5, meaningful data, meta tags, metadata, rdf, Search Engine Optimization, semantics, xml.
+—This entry was posted in Technology, Search Engine Optimization, Web Development and tagged html5, meaningful data, meta tags, metadata, rdf, search engine optimization, semantics, xml.
 Bookmark the permalink.